 Michel Odent suggests that pregnancy and all phases of labor should be looked at in the light of the concept of neocortical inhibition.
 The human brain includes a highly developed ‘new brain’, or ‘neocortex’.
 The neocortex has usually been presented as a tool at the service of vital physiological functions, providing information about space and time, and facilitating communication.
 However, recent work has shown that we should consider the capacity of the neocortex to occasionally prevent or inhibit physiological functions.
 It is if there are physiological accelerators and also physiological brakes.

-There are nature’s solutions for making human birth possible and sometimes easy; therefore, acknowledge basic needs of a laboring woman:
+There are nature’s solutions for making human birth easy; therefore, acknowledge basic needs of a laboring woman:

 In all human societies, even those where genital sexuality is comparatively free, couples isolate themselves to make love.
 Such a universally accepted need for privacy in specific situations indicates a deep-rooted understanding of an essential aspect of human nature.